 Do PCs Without GPU Weigh Considerably Less?

 Many people may not put in an entirely other GPU and choose to use the integrated GPU with most PC processors.[4]
-This is not a bad choice, but this surely raises the question of whether not having another GPU significantly affects the weight of the PC tower.
+This is not a bad choice, but it surely raises the question of whether not having another GPU significantly affects the weight of the PC tower.

 As mentioned above, the weight of the GPU lies somewhere around 1.5 Kg to 0.18 Kg.
 To answer the question, the PC’s weight may be around 4.5 Kg to 13.6 Kg (10 lbs. to 30 lbs.).
 Therefore, you may notice a significant weight reduction in your PC tower without a GPU.